balabolau/AITranscription/README.md

   Check logs in `logs/api.log` for any errors related to Redis Pub/Sub or WebSocket connections.

 - **Audio Processing Errors:**
-  Inspect log messages for details on any `ffmpeg` or transcription errors.
+  Review log messages for details on any `ffmpeg` or transcription errors.

 - **Redis Connection Issues:**
-  Verify that Redis is running and accessible based on the settings in `config.yaml`.
+  Ensure Redis is running and accessible based on the settings in `config.yaml`.

 ## License